jdf221/CS310-Group-Project/sprints/SprintOne.md

 Each file needs to be updated to match what the unit tests expect.
 I have scaffolded out the required functions within each class so all you have to do is write the code to make the functions return or do what is expected.

+I have created unit tests for each class, you can run the specific unit test for your file to test your code.

-If you have any questions please text (or email) me.
+If you have any questions or are struggling please text (or email) me.

 ___